weecology/DeepForest/docs/installation.md

 pip install DeepForest
 ```

 DeepForest is also available on conda-forge to help users compile code and manage dependencies.
-Conda builds are currently available for osx and linux, python 3.6 or 3.7.
+Conda builds are currently available for windows, osx and linux, python 3.6 or 3.7.
 For help installing conda see: [conda quickstart](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

 For example, to create a env test with python 3.7
 ```